Editorial Staff and Contributors

 Drink plenty of fluids to help the radioactive substance pass from your body.

-At least two hours
+At least 2 hours

 Except for the pinprick from the injection, a PET scan is a painless procedure.
 People who are

 uncomfortable in closed or tight spaces may have some

 The images will show activity levels as different colors or degrees of brightness.
 A radiologist will review the images and send the results to your doctor.
 It may take a few days for your doctor to receive the report.